shellscape/webpack-manifest-plugin/README.md

 Webpack plugin for generating an asset manifest.

-> NOTE: The following is related to the next major version of `weboack-manifest-plugin`, please check https://github.com/danethurber/webpack-manifest-plugin/blob/1.x/README.md for `v1` documentation
+> NOTE: The following is related to the next major version of `webpack-manifest-plugin`, please check https://github.com/danethurber/webpack-manifest-plugin/blob/1.x/README.md for `v1` documentation

 ## Install